HUNTSVILLE, Ala — Happy Earth Day!

 - Many of the fastest-warming locations were in the Southwest—a region vulnerable to droughts and heat extremes, which are likely to worsen with climate change.

-based on the increase in annual average temperature since 1970 were:
+The fastest-warming U.S. cities and states based on the increase in annual average temperature since 1970 were:

 Curbing emissions to celebrate Earth.